dgc-network/dgc-theme/readme.txt

     Copyright
 -------------------------------------------------------

-Fruitful is a free WordPress responsive theme with theme options panel, designed and developed in Fruitful Code Feel free to use and modify this theme as you like.
-Fruitful is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)
+dgc is a free WordPress responsive theme with theme options panel, designed and developed in dgc Code Feel free to use and modify this theme as you like. dgc is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)

 -------------------------------------------------------
     Demo